The rise of coding edtechs

 Tinker Coders, which was launched in March targeting students aged 6-18 years, claims it has over 250,000 subscribers across the US, UK, UAE, Australia, Singapore and India.

 StayQrious, which raised $2 million seed money in September, says it teaches not only to “learn to code", but also “code to learn".
-It focuses on coding fundamentals in the first year, targeting 8–14-year-old students in metros and some tier-II cities.
+It focuses on coding fundamentals in the first year, targeting 8 to 14-year-old students in metros and some tier-II cities.

 “Learning to code is like learning new literacy.
 If taught well, kids can learn computational thinking skills by learning to code.
 We shouldn’t teach coding just to train someone to be a software engineer.
 Coding should be taught as a core subject like science, math or history," said Aanand Srinivas, co-founder and CEO, StayQrious.